twanvissers/assignments-1/Management Control Systems.md

 - require risk compensation for employees
 - Can be perceived as unfair and reduce motivation

-Supervisors will use subjective evaluations to correct for uncontrollability only is it is a disadvantage to the employee.
+Supervisors will use subjective evaluations to correct for uncontrollability only if it is a disadvantage to the employee.

-$\rightarrow$ Leading to the SPE to be higher when controllability is low if performance on the objective measure is high.
+$\rightarrow$ Leading to the SPE to be higher when controllability is low, if performance on the objective measure is low.

-$\rightarrow$ And leading to the SPE to not differ between controllable and uncontrollable measures is performance is high.
+$\rightarrow$ And leading to the SPE to not differ between controllable and uncontrollable measures if performance is high.

 _**Results of the paper:**_